 The LEP searches for the SM Higgs boson put a lower limit of 114 GeV on its mass, but also have relevance for non-SM Higgs bosons.
-These searches were also interpreted as 95% CL upper bounds on the ratio of the coupling g{HZZ} to its SM prediction as a function of the Higgs boson mass [125].
+These searches were also interpreted as 95% CL upper bounds on the ratio of the coupling g{HZZ} to its SM prediction as a function of the Higgs boson mass [122].
 Among the MSSM new benchmarks, the low- m_H is one example which is disfavored by these searches at low mass, and nearly ruled out by current direct constraints and charged Higgs limits from LHC.
 Another example is the light CP-even Higgs boson of the NMSSM which is constrained to project predominantly onto the EW singlet component.
-An additional motivation for these scenarios is given by the slight excess observed at LEP [125] at a Higgs boson mass hypothesis of approximately 98 GeV.
-The light CP-even Higgs boson h was also searched for in association with the CP-odd A, these searches are described in Section III.
+An additional motivation for these scenarios is given by the slight excess observed at LEP [122] at a Higgs boson mass hypothesis of approximately 98 GeV.